 - appropriate form once available.
-The Safeguarding Concern form is signed and dated and kept in a separate confidential file under the direction of the Principal. - Staff are advised not to use email to write down or report abuse or concerns.
+The Safeguarding Concern form is signed and dated and kept in a separate confidential file under the direction of the Principal. - Log the concern via iSAMS 'Well being' - Staff are advised not to use email to write down or report abuse or concerns.
 If for any reason an email is considered appropriate to communicate to another party, the child's full name or other features that would identify him/her should not be included. - The Principal reviews the forms regularly, takes action as appropriate and all records are kept confidential, and reviewed regularly so that concerning patterns of behaviour can be spotted. - It is essential that all concerns, discussions and decisions and the reason for those decisions are recorded in writing.